Seokyung/Redux_Study/README.md

 # Redux_Study

-### VanillaJS_Redux
+### Vanilla JS, React JS

-Learning Redux in VanillaJS with NomadCoders lecture
+Learning Redux in VanillaJS and React with NomadCoders lecture